janmerhar/awesome-discord-bots/CONTRIBUTING.md

 ## Sorting

 Sort entries alphabetically within each category by bot name.
-Do not duplicate a bot across categories; use secondary tags instead.
+Do not duplicate a bot across categories; place it in the most appropriate section.

 ## Cross-Cutting Indexes